dineshkumar181094/terraform-associate-exam-pre-guide/9-terraform-cloud/readme.md

 Sentinal are the policy checks which can assoicated with a terraform run.
 It is embeded policy as code framework integrated with Hashicorp Enterprise products.

+Important ->
+**Format your configuration.
+Terraform will return the names of the files it formatted.
+If your configuration file is already formatted correctly, Terraform won't return any file names.** plan -> sentinal poilcy envaluation -> apply

 It is a paid feature.
 example we want instance to have tags, then we can attach to a run.